The issues with this common design choice

 Whatever you might call them - rotating carousels or rotating banners have been, and in many instances, remain a commonplace feature of website design and a popular choice on homepages.

 Why?
 In theory, carousels offer a chance for sites to display multiple messages in a prime website position in the hope of engaging all who visit that site, whilst others feel the large imagery and movement makes a website more attractive.
-They can also be a solution to internal disagreement around the most important information to show on a homepage (as covered in more detail in our previous article on homepage design).
+They can also be a solution to internal disagreement around the most important information to show on a homepage.

 However just because you put information in front of people doesn’t mean they will actually notice it or engage with it, and many studies have found this to be the case with rotating carousels.